 Universities and colleges announce their tuition fees annually.
 For national and EU students the range on bachelor level is between 1,000 to 5,000 euros.
-Fees in Masters programmes range from 2,300 to 6,500 euros and more than 7,000 euros for doctoral studies.
+Fees in Masters programmes range from 2,000 to 6,000 euros and doctorate programs range is between 7,000 to 8,000 euros.

 But some courses are even more expensive: for example, an English-language study in medicine costs around 10,000 euros per year.